remnrem/luna-doc/docs/ref/intervals.md

 All annotation files must be in `.annot` format; they can be reduced and must contain a `duration_sec` special value.

+<h3>Methods</h3>

+Annotation files from multiple recordings are pooled into a single combined annotation set, which is then attached to a synthetic in-memory EDF spanning the total duration required.
+The enrichment analysis described for the single-sample command is then applied to this merged dataset.
+A background annotation demarcating the total observable time is required, as it defines the reference interval against which seed and query co-occurrence is evaluated.
+Results reflect population-level co-occurrence patterns across all contributing recordings.

 <h3>Parameters</h3>